lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 "**User** " means, in relation to any Application, the end-users of such Application, and anyone who sublicenses such Application.

-"**User Data " **means Data about Users (whether such end Users are natural persons or, to the extent consistent with privacy or data protection laws, legal persons).
+“**User Data”** means Data about Users (whether such end Users are natural persons or, to the extent consistent with privacy or data protection laws, legal persons).

 "**User Materials** " means any information, text, graphics, photographs and materials or content submitted by you through the Open Platform or any of your Applications.

-"**Vulnerability** " shall refer to any flaw or weakness in system security procedures, design, implementation, logic or internal controls, whether in software and hardware, that could be exercised (whether accidentally triggered or intentionally exploited by any party) and potentially result in a Data Breach affecting Personal Data or any unauthorised disclosure of Lazada Content.
+“**Vulnerability** ” shall refer to any flaw or weakness in system security procedures, design, implementation, logic or internal controls, whether in software and hardware, that could be exercised (whether accidentally triggered or intentionally exploited by any party) and potentially result in a Data Breach affecting Personal Data or any unauthorised disclosure of Lazada Content.

 "**Your Personnel** " means your employees, personnel, secondees, agents, principals, contractors and subcontractors.